klm-lab/store/README.md

 });

 ```
-As you see data and actions are mixed together and are unordered.
+As you see, data and actions are mixed together and are unordered.
 It is not a problem il will work 😀

 #### Create an organised data store